Alluri Sitarama Raju: Life as an ascetic

-Sitarama Raju initially became a Sadhu and practiced various spiritual disciplines to gain moral stature and spiritual powers.
-He also became an expert healer with herbs.
-During this time, the efforts of Christian missionaries to gain converts by any means amongst the hill tribes particularly annoyed him as he saw conversion as a tool to perpetuate imperialism.
-He continued living an austere life with bare minimum needs among the tribal people.
-Taking only food items like fruits and honey from them, he would return much of everything that was offered to him back to the tribals with his blessings.
-Very soon his charismatic nature gained him a reputation among the tribals of being someone possessed with holy powers, even a messianic status – a reputation that was bolstered both by myths he created about himself and by his acceptance of ones about him that were established by others, including those concerning his invincibility.
+After becoming an ascetic, Rama Raju practiced various spiritual disciplines to gain moral stature and became an expert healer with herbs.
+In 1921, he undertook a pilgrimage to Gangotri and Nashik, birthplaces of the holy rivers Ganga and Godavari respectively.
+During his travel, he met various Indian revolutionaries in Chittagong.
+He then settled down in the Papi hills near Rajahmundry, dominated by tribal population.
+He lived an austere life amongst the tribal people, and took only food items such as fruits and honey from them, while returning others back to the tribals with his blessings.
+His charismatic nature gained him a reputation among the tribals of being someone possessed with holy powers, and a messianic status-a reputation that was bolstered both by myths he created about himself and by his acceptance of ones about him that were established by others, including those concerning his invincibility.